-The following table sets forth compensation that the Company's principal Chief Executive Officer ("CEO"), principal Chief Financial Officer ("CFO"), and each of the next three highest paid executive officers of the Company, or the NEOs, earned during the years ended December 25, 2021, December 26, 2020, and December 28, 2019 in each executive capacity in which each NEO served (including with our predecessor companies HMAN Group Holdings, Inc. and The Hillman Companies, Inc.).
-Mr. Cahill served as both an officer and director (upon joining Hillman in July 2019) but did not receive any compensation from the Company with respect to his role as a director.
+The following table sets forth compensation that the Company's principal Chief Executive Officer ("CEO"), principal Chief Financial Officer ("CFO"), and each of the next three highest paid executive officers of the Company, or the NEOs, earned during the years ended December 31, 2022, December 25, 2021, and December 26, 2020 in each executive capacity in which each NEO served (including with our predecessor companies HMAN Group Holdings, Inc. and The Hillman Companies, Inc.).